mateusnbm/chrome-dinosaur/README.md

 1. There is a bug that may cause the program to miss the game over screen.
 If you face this situation: terminate, ignore the genomes file and restart.
 This bug is rare.

-## Notes:

-1. The libraries being used claim to work on multiple operating systems.
+2. The libraries being used claim to work on multiple operating systems.
 Although, the program was developed and tested only on a machine running macOS.
 Most likely, the arrow down key won't be recognized on Linux or Windows, to fix this issue take a look [here](https://github.com/SavinaRoja/PyUserInput/issues/95).
 You'll need to change the arrow down key code with the one suitable for your OS.

+### Acknowledgments:

+Our work replicates the project [IMDinosaur](https://github.com/ivanseidel/IAMDinosaur) by [Ivan Seidel](https://github.com/ivanseidel), [João Pedro](https://github.com/joaopedrovbs) and [Tony Ngan](https://github.com/tngan).
+If you're interested in doing something similar and want a detailed explanation, check out Ivan's [video](https://www.youtube.com/watch?v=P7XHzqZjXQs&feature=youtu.be) on Youtube.